 14. Take a trek at the San Jacinto Mountains

-Whether you want to hike and explore the forest or just relax in the hot springs, there’s something for everyone here.
+There are plenty of hiking trails and paths ready for any visitor.
+Whether you want to hike and explore the forest or relax in the hot springs, there’s something for everyone here.

 See Related: Fun & Best Things to do in Palm Desert, California